vitabaks/postgresql_cluster/console/db/README.md

 | Versioned | 2.0.0   | initial scheme setup | SQL  | 2024-05-17 10:08:34 | Success | No       |
 +-----------+---------+----------------------+------+---------------------+---------+----------+
 ```

+### Database Schema

+#### Tables:
+- `cloud_providers`
+  - Table containing cloud providers information
+- `cloud_regions`
+  - Table containing cloud regions information for various cloud providers
+- `cloud_instances`
+  - Table containing cloud instances information (including the approximate price) for various cloud providers
+- `cloud_volumes`
+  - Table containing cloud volume information (including the approximate price) for various cloud providers
+- `cloud_images`
+  - Table containing cloud images information for various cloud providers
+    - Note: For all cloud providers except AWS, the image is the same for all regions.
+For AWS, the image must be specified for each specific region.
+- `projects`
+  - Table containing information about projects
+- `environments`
+  - Table containing information about environments
+- `clusters`
+  - Table containing information about Postgres clusters
+- `servers`
+  - Table containing information about servers within a Postgres cluster
+- `secrets`
+  - Table containing secrets for accessing cloud providers and servers
+    - Note: The data is encrypted using the pgcrypto extension and a symmetric key.
+This symmetric key is generated at the application level and is unique for each installation.

+#### Functions:
+- `add_secret`
+  - Function to add a secret
+    - Usage example: `SELECT add_secret('cloud_token', 'AWS', '{"AWS_ACCESS_KEY_ID": "<CONTENT>", "AWS_SECRET_ACCESS_KEY": "<CONTENT>"}', 'my_encryption_key');`
+- `get_secret`
+  - Function to get a secret value
+    - Usage example: `SELECT * FROM get_secret(1, 'my_encryption_key');`
+- `update_server_count`
+  - Function to update the server_count column in the clusters table.
+    - Note: This function calculates the number of servers associated with a specific cluster and updates the server_count accordingly.
+The trigger `update_server_count_trigger` is automatically executed whenever there are INSERT, UPDATE, or DELETE operations on the servers table.
+This ensures that the server_count in the clusters table is always accurate and up-to-date.